cybertron/openstack-virtual-baremetal/templates/overcloud-env/README.rst

 ============================================

-The files in this directory can be used to deploy an overcloud using RDO Manager that is suitable for use as a virtual baremetal host.
+The files in this directory can be used to deploy an overcloud using TripleO that is suitable for use as a virtual baremetal host.
 The following are instructions on how to do so.

 Custom Environment